 Like that, the Tua era was officially underway.

 Even during the rough times, Tagovailoa has leaned on his support system at home.
 That was apparent when the Tagovailoa family made a statement to fans following his season-ending hip injury and successful surgery in Houston.
-He has reportedly made a full recovery.
+He made a full recovery and was reportedly named the Dolphins starting quarterback on October 20, 2020, in an NFL season hampered by the coronavirus pandemic and COVID-19 outbreak.

 “We would like to thank all of the Alabama family and everyone across the world for the prayers and outpouring of love and support for our son and our family,” the Tagovailoas said.
 “We felt the unceasing prayer, and words can’t express how overwhelming and uplifting that has been for us.
 We have total faith in God’s plan for Tua, and we know his plan is never wrong.
 God’s grace, mercy, love and faithfulness in our lives has never been more evident, despite this setback.”